location

 • Pelvic MRI scan: This medical test uses a powerful magnetic field to produce images of soft tissues, bones, organs, and all other internal structures of the abdomen and pelvis.

-• Blood tests: In blood tests the doctor recommends a Complete blood count (CBC) and a determination of estrogen/progesterone levels in the blood.
+• Blood tests: Doctors recommend a Complete blood count (CBC) and a determination of estrogen/progesterone levels in the blood.
 A blood test also helps in identifying any underlying health condition that may complicate the treatment procedure.

 • Hysteroscopy: This test is useful in detecting submucosal leiomyomas.
 This procedure involves placing a probe through the cervix to examine the uterus cavity.